Amir2417/Adoctor/README.md

 1. To Run Project Please Run This Command On Your Terminal composer update && composer dumpautoload && php artisan migrate
-4. To Update Basic Settings Seeder Please Run This Command On Your Terminal php artisan db:seed --class=Database\\Seeders\\Admin\\BasicSettingsSeeder
+2. To Update Basic Settings Seeder Please Run This Command On Your Terminal php artisan db:seed --class=Database\\Seeders\\Admin\\BasicSettingsSeeder
+3. To Update Site Sections Seeder Please Run This Command On Your Terminal php artisan db:seed --class=Database\\Seeders\\Admin\\SiteSectionsSeeder